Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Conclusion

 \section{Conclusion}

-In this paper, we identify issues with current approaches used to evaluate the quality of predictive distributions produced by neural networks.
-We show that existing measurements that target calibration are inherently marginal and ignore conditional dependencies in the data.
-To address this, we introduce a stronger definition of probabilistic fit, called congruence, and propose Conditional Congruence Error (CCE) as a novel measure.
-CCE is a conditional, rather than marginal, statistic and can be computed point-wise for unseen test instances.
-We show CCE can effectively recover divergence between predictive distributions and test data and can be used to interpret failure cases of a model.
-Future work should study open questions about using CCE in the classification setting, using CCE as a regularizer during training, or incorporating point-wise CCE values into an active learning framework.
+In this paper, we identify issues with current approaches that are commonly used to evaluate the quality of predictive distributions produced by neural networks.
+Existing measurements like ECE that target calibration are inherently marginal and ignore conditional dependencies in the data, while likelihood-based metrics like NLL suffer from several pitfalls that render them less helpful for point-wise evaluation.
+We introduce a stronger condition than calibration for assessing probabilistic fit, called congruence, and propose Conditional Congruence Error (CCE) as a novel measure.
+CCE is a conditional, rather than marginal, statistic and can be computed point-wise for unseen test instances, even in the absence of labels.
+Through extensive experiments, we show that CCE exhibits several desirable properties including \textit{correctness}, \textit{monotonicity}, \textit{reliability}, and \textit{robustness}.
+Future work should study open questions about using CCE in the classification setting, as a loss regularizer, or as an acquisition function in an active learning framework.